viveleroi/prism/CONTRIBUTING.md

 The loaders:

 - `prism-loader` - The core code shared by all loader plugins.
-- `prism-bukkit-loader` - Minimal code for a "loader" plugin that bootstraps prism on bukkit.
+- `prism-paper-loader` - Minimal code for a "loader" plugin that bootstraps prism on paper.

-The Bukkit Plugin:
+The Paper Plugin:

-- `prism-bukkit` - The core code for the bukkit-based platform version of Prism.
+- `prism-paper` - The core code for the paper-based platform version of Prism.

 This approach was chosen to allow future development of prism for other platforms.

-A lot of `services` and related code inside the bukkit module will be eventually moved to core.
+A lot of `services` and related code inside the paper module will be eventually moved to core.

 ## Setup Databases